deanwampler/spark-scala-tutorial/tutorial/README.md

 Because Spark follows Hadoop conventions that it won't overwrite existing data, we delete any previous output, if any.
 Of course, you should only do this in production jobs when you know it's okay!

-Next we load and cache the data like we did previously.
+Next we load and cache the data like we did previously, but this time, it's questionable whether caching is useful, since we will make a single pass through the data.
+I left this statement here just to remind you of this feature.

 Now we setup a pipeline of operations to perform the word count.

-First the line is split into words using as the separator any run of characters that isn't alphanumeric (e.g., whitespace and punctuation).
+First the line is split into words using as the separator any run of characters that isn't alphabetic, e.g., digits, whitespace, and punctuation.
+(Note: using `"\\W+"` doesn't work well for non-UTF8 character sets!)
 This also conveniently removes the trailing `~` characters at the end of each line that exist in the file for some reason. `input.flatMap(line => line.split(...))` maps over each line, expanding it into a collection of words, yielding a collection of collections of words.
 The `flat` part flattens those nested collections into a single, "flat" collection of words.

 The next two lines convert the single word "records" into tuples with the word and a count of `1`.
 In Shark, the first field in a tuple will be used as the default key for joins, group-bys, and the `reduceByKey` we use next.